kyma-project/website/content/blog-posts/2021-11-23-release-notes-2.0/index.md

 ### Removing NATS Operator

-In Kyma 2.0, we removed the [NATS Operator](https://github.com/kyma-project/kyma/tree/release-1.24/components/nats-operator) from Eventing and replaced it with standard Helm charts.
+In Kyma 2.0, we removed the [NATS Operator](https://github.com/kyma-project/kyma/tree/release-1.24/components/nats-operator) and its CRDs from Eventing.
+Instead, we use the [NATS Helm chart](https://github.com/nats-io/k8s/tree/main/helm/charts/nats).
+This has no impact on the user, since all configurations have been mapped to the new NATS Helm chart.

 ## Kyma Dashboard